Enhancing Retrieval-Augmented Generation with Entity Linking for Educational Platforms: Experimental Setup

 The data produced by the procedure in Section~\ref{sec:dataset} does not contain question-answer pairs, necessary to evaluate our approach.
 Therefore, we adopted a dual evaluation strategy that combines a custom benchmark, specifically generated from the course material using the GPT-4o API, and a standard benchmark (SQuAD-it~\citep{croce2018squadit}).
 This setup allows us to assess the system’s performance both within a specialized educational context and in a general-domain question answering scenario.

-\paragraph{Custom Benchmark.} The custom benchmark was automatically constructed from the lecture corpus discussed in Section~\ref{sec:dataset}.
+The custom benchmark was automatically constructed from the lecture corpus discussed in Section~\ref{sec:dataset}.
 Using the GPT-4o API, we prompted the model to generate three types of questions---\textit{factual}, \textit{synthesis}, and \textit{inference}---together with their corresponding gold answers and relevant document references.
 The resulting benchmark contains 69 questions, each represented as a structured record including query, question type, gold answer, relevant documents, and additional metadata.

 After generation, the dataset underwent a two-step validation process.
-First, a secondary GPT-4o prompt was used to verify the correctness and consistency between questions and their corresponding answers.
-Subsequently, a manual validation was performed by human annotators to identify and filter out ambiguous, ill-formed, or hallucinated questions that might have bypassed the automated check.
-This rigorous process ensured the high quality of the final question set used for evaluation.
+First, a secondary GPT-4o prompt was used to verify the correctness and consistency between questions and their corresponding answers, automatically filtering invalid records.
+Subsequently, a manual curation was performed collaboratively by the authors, acting as domain experts, to identify and filter out any residual ambiguous, ill-formed, or hallucinated questions that might have bypassed the automated check.
+Because this final refinement was conducted as an expert consensus process rather than a parallel labeling task by independent annotators, standard inter-annotator agreement metrics were not applicable.
+All authors reviewed the generated questions and reached full consensus on the final selection.
+This rigorous two-step process ensured the high quality of the final set of 69 questions used for evaluation.

 \paragraph{Standard Benchmark (SQuAD-it).} For comparison with a standard task, we employed the SQuAD-it benchmark, a widely used dataset for Italian question answering derived from Wikipedia.
 The dataset consists of a collection of passages (contexts), and for each passage, a set of question-answer pairs.
 To adapt it to our retrieval evaluation setting, we treated each Wikipedia passage as a distinct "chunk" and indexed them exactly as we did for the educational dataset.
 In this configuration, for each query, the passage referenced in the original dataset (the \textit{context}) is treated as the unique \textit{gold answer} to be retrieved.